iftechfoundation/discoggin/README.md

 Discoggin uses traditional IF interpreters installed on the bot server.
 When a player enters a command, the bot fires up the interpreter, loads the last-saved position, passes in the command, saves the position again, and reports the command results on the Discord channel.

+The interpreters use an autosave feature, so you never have to explicitly save a game.
+But if you do, the save file is kept as part of the session data.
+The same is true of transcripts or other game data files.
+(Downloading a save file or transcript is a planned future feature.)

-Because the interpreter only runs a single move at a time, there is no RAM or CPU cost associated with a session -- even an active session.
+Because the interpreter only runs a single move at a time, there is no RAM or CPU cost associated with a session -- whether the session is active or background.
 Everything is just files on disk.
 On the other hand, the server incurs the CPU cost of launching an interpreter every time a command is processed.

 Getting even deeper: the interpreters all use the [RemGlk][] library, which translates the standard IF interface (story and status windows) into a stream of JSON updates.
 The Discoggin bot therefore just has to launch the interpreter as a subprocess (with the `--singleturn` option), and pass JSON in and out.